edward-yee-ny/j1-summary-project-private-/README.md

 ├── main.py (we might end up with a Game class too? --> this was from the template so see how) ├── mud.py
 ├── environment
-├───── map.py (linkedlist using room's child classes) ├───── room.py
+├───── map.py (linkedlist using room's child classes) --> use ascii to show which room player is at (use a 2d array and hardcode the entire map, find exact cooridinates and display on map)
+├───── room.py
 ├───── treasure.py (inherit from room)
 ├───── battle.py (inherit from room)